chanezon/azure-linux/coreos/cluster/README.md

 --pip                                         optional, assigns public instance ip addresses to each VM --deis                                        optional, if you provision a CoreOS cluster to deploy deis, this option will fetch deis specific cloud-init and generate a new discovery token in it automatically.
 It also will configure load balanced endpoints and health checks for deis services.
 --data-disk                                   optional, creates a data disk in same blob container as the vm, and attaches it to the VM
+--output                                      optional, creates a state file with metadata about VMs in this cluster, to be used in post processing commands.
+If passed no filename, a file [cloud_service_name].json gets created
 ```

 See official CoreOS Azure documentation [Running CoreOS on Azure](https://coreos.com/docs/running-coreos/cloud-providers/azure/) for CoreOS image names.
 Or install Azure CLI and run: